 Open Cooking: The edible portion of vegetables was placed into a stainless steel pan with 1000 ml of boiling water (100 ºC) and covered with a lid.
 The boiling was continued till vegetables were cooked.
 The cooked vegetables were cooled rapidly on plenty of ice.

-Pressure Cooking: The edible portion of vegetables was placed in a pressure cooker, containing water (1000 ml) and a pressure valve for high pressure-cooking and cooked till first whistle.
-The pressure was slowly released and the cooked samples were cooled rapidly on plenty of ice.
+Pressure Cooking: The edible portion of vegetables was placed in a pressure cooker, containing water (1000 ml) and a pressure valve for high pressure-cooking and cook till the first whistle.
+The pressure was slowly released, and the cooked samples were cooled rapidly on plenty of ice.

 Analysis of Bioactive Components: Total phenolic content 17, flavonoids 18, and antioxidant activity properties, (DPPH Radical-Scavenging activity, 19 and Ferric reducing antioxidant power FRAP) 20 were estimated in the extracts using standard analysis procedures.

 Statistical Analysis: All data were presented as means ± standard deviation.
 Differences between variables were tested for significance by using the ANOVA test, followed by multiple comparisons.

 Total Phenolic Content of Selected Vegetables: Table 1 indicates that in fresh form, bitter gourd scored highest mean value, 1033.8 mg GAE/100g and drumstick scored the lowest mean value, 222.3 mg GAE/100g for total phenolic content among the vegetables selected.
 The ranking of vegetables for the total phenolic content in raw form was bitter gourd> cluster bean>beans>drum stick.